ku-fpg/ku-fpg.github.io/_posts/2016-02-09-remote-json.md

  * **notifications** are methods without id's, and do not have replies, and
  * **methods** use an id to tag a result.

-This usage is reasonable, but we can do better.
+This usage is reasonable, **but we can do better**.
 We want to bundle together notifications and methods, to amortize the cost of network traffic, but without comprising the API.
 Specifically, we want users to just write code using `send`, and the RPC library to figure out the best bundling possible.